gvwilson/fiction/iffy/index.md

 Second bent over and kissed them both on the tops of their heads.
 She smelled like engine oil and the soap she always used when she shaved her head.
-That was what Iffy remembered afterward---that, and the stench of methane rising out of the sea around them.
+That was what Iffy remembered afterward—that, and the stench of methane rising out of the sea around them.
 Hundreds of meters below,
 a million tiny bubbles of gas trapped in ancient clathrate ice on the sea floor